Back to Start Here

 Christ Himself did not merely inspire.
 He taught.
 He commanded men to observe all things whatsoever He had commanded.
 He established a that would teach in His name.
 He did not leave His followers to build religion out of feeling, improvisation, and good intentions.
 He gave them truth that binds.

-But once doctrine is treated as unimportant, religion quickly dissolves into mood.
+Once doctrine is treated as unimportant, religion quickly dissolves into mood.
 One person says God is like this, another says He is like that, and the only rule left is that no one should insist too strongly.
 At that point peace replaces truth, and confusion is praised as humility.

 Doctrine also matters because it protects the weak.
 A clear faith saves ordinary souls from manipulation.
 It prevents false shepherds from redefining religion according to fashion.
 It protects families from vague spirituality.
 It gives the faithful something firmer than personality, trend, or institutional image.
-Doctrine is not a burden laid upon the little ones.
+Doctrine is not a burden laid on the little ones.
 It is a wall built for their defense.

-This is why has always taught with precision.
+That is why has always taught with precision.
 Councils defined.
 Popes condemned.
 Saints argued.
 Catechisms clarified.
 The goal was not intellectual vanity.
 The goal was the salvation of souls.
 Error harms souls, and has always known it.

-If you understand this, much else will become clearer.
 The strong insistence on doctrine is not a preference for conflict.
 It is a refusal to let religion collapse into fog.
 The soul needs more than uplift.
 It needs truth.